Documentation and dissemination of the history of Denmark in Greenland and the Arctic

 2. The material is repackaged and archived.

-3. Photographs are scanned in high resolution and presented on www.arktiskebilleder.dk - any nitrate negatives are taken out and transferred to external, fireproof and climate-controlled basement boxes.
-In the future, we will do the same with color slides, as this ensures the best storage conditions.
+3. Photographs are scanned in high resolution and presented on www.arktiskebilleder.dk - any nitrate negatives are taken out and transferred to external, fireproof and climate-controlled storage facility.

 4. Documents are presented on our online document catalogue with detailed information.